Murcof: Electro-acoustic projects (1994)

 Whilst in Sonios, Corona also engaged in other musical co‐operations like Elohim (1994‐1995), an experimental multimedia group, and Arvoles (1995‐1997), an acoustic‐ambient crossover project including a female vocalist.
-Then Corona got to compose for modern dance ensembles in Ensenada, an experience that led him to develop a taste for modern academic music, from the dodecaphonism and minimalism of the early 20th century to the experimentalists and serialists of the mid 1900s.
+Then Corona got to compose for modern dance ensembles in Ensenada, an experience that led him to develop a taste for modern academic music, from the dodecaphonism and minimalism of the early 20th century to the experimentalists and serialists of the mid-1900s.
 Also, he grew tired of pre‐1900 classical music having listened to it for all his teens and adolescence.
 Upon hearing Xenakis’ Oresteia, plus later Pleiades and Metastasis, as well as Ligeti’s Lux Aeterna his perception of music altered immediately and drastically.

 Some of the other composers he became interested in where Igor Stravinsky, Wolfgang Rihm, Giya Kancheli, Arnold Schoenberg, Morton Feldman, Giacinto Scelsi, Sofia Gubaidulina, Alfred Schnittke, Luciano Berio, Krzysztof Penderecki, Stefano Scodanibbio (piece: Voyage That Never Ends).

 Corona took his electronic experiments in a more extreme direction, playing with feedback effects to create walls of noise.
 He began to digitally process samples of classical music and mix them up with doom metal, death metal, ambient and noise.

 Non‐classical music he listened in that time were for example Steve Roach’s dark ambient record The Magnificent Void (1996).
 As well as Squarepusher’s mix of jazz, D&B and acid (IDM) on Hard Normal Daddy (1997).
 And the at that time freshly emerging glitch genre initiated by the Raster-Noton label (formed in 1990 by Alva Noto, Frank Bretschneider and Olaf Benders (byetone)).
 Also capturing Corona's attention were the ambient noise of Deathprod (active from 1994).
 And the Icelandic post‐rock band Sigur Rós (active since 1997).

 Corona studied cello at the Centro de Estudios Musicales in Ensenada in the years 1993 and 1994.
 In 1995 and 1996 Corona had private lessons in audio engineering in Ensenada, Baja California, Mexico.
-In 1998 and 1998 he studied audio engineering and music arrangement at Harper's Music, Chula Vista, California, USA.
+In 1998 and 1998 he studied audio engineering and music arrangement at Harper's Music, Chula Vista, California, US.